 Make a selection and you're presented with a range of interesting options.

-The $300 a year a month Global Edge Security add-on builds on Cloudflare's basic free product with some powerful paid extras: DDoS protection, SSL/TLS at the network edge and a web application firewall.
+The $1,000 a year Global Edge Security add-on builds on Cloudflare's basic free product with some powerful paid extras: DDoS protection, SSL/TLS at the network edge and a web application firewall.